railsuser2014/openobject-doc-book-en/source/book/3/3_6/invoicing.rst

 		#.
 Duplicating invoices

 			Instead of entering a new invoice each time, you can base an invoice on a similar preceding one and duplicate it.
 To do this, first search for a suitable existing one.
-In the web client, show the invoice in read-only (non-editable) form view, then click Duplicate.
-In the GTK client, select Form > Duplicate from the top menu.
+In the web client, show the invoice in read-only (non-editable) form view, then click *Duplicate*.
+In the GTK client, select *Form > Duplicate* from the top menu.

 			The duplication creates a new invoice in the Draft state.
 That enables you to modify it before approving it.
 Duplicating documents in Open ERP is an intelligent function, which enables the duplicated invoice to be given its own sequence number, today's date, and the draft state, even if the preceding invoice has been paid.